Somto Ibe

 My career path is

-I picked chemical engineering because I thought it was the most interesting and useful type of engineering.
-My plan was still to go to medical school after my chemical engineering degree.
-In my third year at university, I completed a 12-month internship with an energy company and fell in love with engineering.
-That was how I knew that I wanted to work as an engineer in the energy sector.
-I highly encourage everyone to consider co-op terms and internships.
-They're a great way to find out what you like and what you don't like.
+In my third year, I had an internship with an energy company.
+This experience caused me to fall in love with engineering!
+I knew I wanted to work in the energy sector.
+I encourage everyone to consider co-op or internship programs.
+They are a great way to find out what you like and what you don’t like.
+My internship with an energy company helped me decide to become an engineer!

 I am motivated by